rgreminger/tilburg-science-hub/CONTRIBUTING.md

 # Contributing

-[Guide for Reproducible Science and Programming Practices for Researchers](https://github.com/hannesdatta/reproducible-science-guide) is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,
+[Guide for Bootcamp in Scientific Computing and Reproducible Science](https://github.com/hannesdatta/reproducible-science-guide) is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,